dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 # Define: Product pitch

-Now will choose a toy that will form the basis for the project.
-You will produce a one-sentence pitch to explain the changes that you would like to make.
+Now will choose a product that will form the basis for the project.
+To do this, you will highlight an existing toy product and produce a one-sentence pitch to explain how you might alter or make design changes, particularly if you find aspects of the product problematic ecologically, culturally, etc.

 ## Product pitch document